Overview

 Note

-By default, the application is launched on port 8080 with the log level set to info.
+By default, the application is launched on port 8000 with the log level set to INFO.
 But you can configure both parameters.

-• Use the option -p to choose the port on which you want the application to listen :
+• Use the option --port to choose the port on which you want the application to listen :

 For example :

-• Use the option --log_level to choose the log level you want for the application :
+• Set up the environment variable LOG_LEVEL to choose the log level you want for the application :

 For example :